davew-msft/2019AzureMigrateYourApps/Lab2-ContainerizingApplications/README.md

 ### Build the code and deploy to ACR

 1. Set an environment variable to the name of your Azure Container Registry (ACR).
-It is the name you put in the Registry Name property when you created the registry.
+It is the name you put in the Registry Name property when you created the registry -  (prfex)cr.
 (Do NOT use the full .azurecr.io UNC, only the name)

    ```bash
    MYACR=<your ACR name>